スタスタAppsの英検要約予想問題は、準2級プラスの要約対策に向けた20題をまとめた無料ページです。 本番形式の語数条件を確認しながら、そのままAI採点へ進めます。

 Question 15

-However, cashless payments can cause problems during system failures.
-If the internet is down or a phone battery dies, people may not be able to pay at all.
+However, cashless payments can cause problems.
+If the internet is down or a phone battery dies, people may not be able to pay.
 Older people may feel anxious if they are not used to apps.

 Question 16

-However, club activities can take a lot of time.
-Some students feel pressure to join, and they may have less time to rest or study at home.
-If practice is every day, students can get very tired.
+However, clubs can take a lot of time.
+Students may have less time to rest or study at home.
+If practice is every day, they can become very tired.

 Question 17

 However, students may rely on dictionaries too much.
-If they check every word, reading becomes slow, and they may not learn how to guess meaning from context.
-Students may forget meanings quickly if they do not write notes.
+If they check every word, reading becomes slow.
+They may not learn how to guess meaning from context, and they may forget words quickly if they do not take notes.

 Question 18

 However, adopting is not always easy.
-Some animals need special care, and owners may face unexpected costs for training or medical treatment.
-Shelter animals sometimes have past trauma, so training takes time.
-Some owners need time to build trust.
+Some animals need special care or training.
+Owners may face unexpected costs for medical treatment, and it can take time to build trust with a pet.

 Question 19

 However, some students dislike the taste or have food allergies.
-If schools cannot offer enough choices, students may not eat well and may feel unhappy.
-Some students need special meals, which can be hard to prepare.
+If schools cannot offer enough choices, students may not eat well.
+Preparing special meals can also be difficult and expensive for schools.

 Question 20

 However, using them too often can be a problem.
-People may miss important sounds, and some may feel uncomfortable after wearing headphones for a long time.
-People may miss announcements or someone calling them.
+People may miss important sounds, such as announcements or someone calling them.
+Some users may also feel uncomfortable after wearing headphones for a long time.